1580 Braun & Hogenberg bird’s-eye-view of Algiers in original colors.

 Cartographer(s):

-Georg Braun (1541 – 10 March 1622) was a topo-geographer.
-From 1572 to 1617 he edited the Civitates orbis terrarum, which contains 546 prospects, bird’s-eye views and maps of cities from all around the world.
-He was the principal editor of the work, he acquired the tables, hired the artists, and wrote the texts.
+Georg Braun (1541–1622) was a German geographer, publisher, and the canon of the Cologne chapter of St. Maria ad Gradus.
+From 1572, he edited the Civitates orbis terrarum, which contains 546 prospects, bird’s-eye views, and maps of cities from all around the world.
+As the principal editor, Braun acquired the tables, hired the various artists and contributors, and wrote the texts.
+He oversaw the project from its inception until its completion in 1617.

 Condition Description